College Holiday

 College Holiday is a 1936 American comedy film directed by Frank Tuttle and starring Jack Benny, George Burns, Gracie Allen and Martha Raye.
 It was produced and distributed by Paramount Pictures.

 Plot

 A woman hotelier with an interest in eugenics invites some young men to spend the summer.

+Genetic theories are satirized.
+The final song and dance number features some of the cast performing a blackface minstrel show.